What is the Discover Series?

 Keeping groups small helps prevent intimidation and ensures that there are no idle hands.
 Smaller teams means greater participation, plus group collaboration can foster greater motivation and focus, leading to higher achievement.

-In a university study of 223 junior high learners, researchers found that working in cooperative groups of 3 or 4 “encourages students to be more involved with each other, to actively promote each other’s learning, and to develop those social behaviours that encourage participation in the group’s activities” (Gillies, p 211).
+In a university study of 223 junior high learners, researchers found that working in cooperative groups of 3 or 4 “encourages students to be more involved with each other, to actively promote each other’s learning, and to develop those social behaviors that encourage participation in the group’s activities” (Gillies, p 211).

 Discover kits do not follow a traditional classroom structure.
 Instead, they work best in a makerspace environment — a place where creativity is encouraged and failure is a part of the learning process.
 Thankfully, a makerspace can be created anywhere!
 An environment like this invites collaboration.
 When they work together to achieve a goal, students take on the roles of learner and instructor, helping one another understand by explaining the parts that are crystal clear and asking for help when things get foggy.